mhofman/disposator/README.md

   <T>(value: T, onDispose: OnAsyncDispose): T;
 }
 ```

-The `Disposable`'s `using` helper function can be used to track any _disposable like_ resource.
-It captures the _disposable_ and its dispose method, or the dispose callback, then passes through the value.
-Additionally `using` can be called with an `onDispose` callback as second argument, which will be called with the value as `this` context.
-When the aggregate object is disposed of, the tracked resources are disposed of in reverse order to which they were added.

 The `AsyncDisposable`'s `using` helper function can be used to track any _disposable_ or _async disposable like_ resource.
 It captures the _disposable_ and its dispose method, the _async disposable_ and its async dispose method, or the async dispose callback, then passes through the value.
 Additionally `using` can be called with an `onDispose` async callback as second argument, which will be called with the value as `this` context.
 When the aggregate async object is disposed of, the tracked resources are disposed of in reverse order to which they were added.